Social Marketing – Blog Comments and Social Media Posts

 Be humble, but not condescending.
 No one likes a know-it-all, even if you do know it all.

 Use a spell checker.
 Spelling or grammatical errors spoil even the most brilliant comment, and indicate that you don’t really care very much about the post – or how you come across to other readers.

-Don't use texting shortcuts or emoticons.
+Don’t use texting shortcuts or emoticons.
 You have plenty of space in a blog comment; why make hard to read or understand?
-Shortcuts and emoticons are cute in an IM ot a Tweet, not in a blog comment or social media post.
+Shortcuts and emoticons are cute in an IM or a Tweet, not in a blog comment or social media post.